Nick Masons original 250 GTO with 3 vents on front wings,

 Above is me with that latest progress of the body which we took to Beaulieu where it generated quite a lot of interest.

-Can anyone help with some of the finer details on the body like does the bonnet and boot opening have a Water drain gutter, as looking at some of the pice online it is not clear ???.
+Can anyone help with some of the finer details on the body like does the bonnet and boot opening have a Water drain gutter, as looking at some of the pics online it is not clear ???.
+Now we know no water gutters on Bonnet or boot.

 Any info on the tubelar framework supporting the bodywork to the Chassis ??.